-Extensions of the Erasmus programme can be made but the total duration cannot exceed 12 months and must terminate by 30 September.
+It is possible to extend the Erasmus programme stays, but the total duration cannot exceed 12 months and must terminate by 30 September.

 Students have to return their Student Card to the school's Erasmus Front Office.
 There they will receive an official certificate stating the period of attendance at the University of Florence and the list of exams passed.

-Note: according to the EC programmes students are not required to pay university admission fees during their stay abroad, however they will be required to pay any stamp duty levied according to national laws for certificates issued upon request of the student.
+Note: according to the EC programmes students are not required to pay university admission fees during their stay abroad, however, they will be required to pay any stamp duty levied according to national laws for certificates issued upon the student's request.
 The stamp duty normally amounts to €16 and can be purchased in any kiosk or tobacco shop marked with a big White T on black background sign.